 A mix of short-, medium- and long-term interventions have been set out in this document.
-This has been done intentionally to ensure that positive change can be delivered incrementally over time.
+This has been managed intentionally to ensure that positive change can be delivered incrementally over time.
 It is hoped that early interventions will catalyse wider investment from businesses, residents, developers and investors as the other projects come forward.
-This is summarised in the indicative timetable overleaf, although it is important to note that these timescales will vary due to the nature of funding opportunities.
+This is summarised in the indicative timetable, although it is important to note that these timescales will vary due to the nature of funding opportunities.

-Whilst this report will not be fully finalised and adopted until Summer 2023, it is intended that work will begin on identified priorities - short and long-term - as soon as there is clear consensus through engagement.
 The next step for each game changing intervention will be to progress them towards becoming 'shovel ready' so that all the information and arrangements are in place for delivery once funding is secured.
-This will involve developing Full Business Cases and undertaking additional work where required.
+This may involve developing Full Business Cases and undertaking additional work where required, depending on the type and funding opportunities.